-In addition to the stock condition database, we hold a range of information in our filing systems and SDM (our Housing and Property Management software) and the Housing Data Register which includes:
+In addition to the stock condition database, we hold a range of information in our filing systems and SDM (HomeMaster from Quarter 4 2025 / 26, our Housing and Property Management software), This information captured includes:

 - Building and site location plans

 - Contract documentation for historic planned and cyclical maintenance contracts

 - Details of funding and loan arrangements

 - Medical adaptations

-• Property types
+- Property types

-4.3 Option appraisals
+4.3 Option Appraisals

-As stated above, we categorise our stock into five different Star Ratings.
+As stated at Section 3.3., we categorise our stock into five different Star Ratings.
 In order to assist with this categorisation, we will set up early warning systems to identify assets at risk.
 This will include regular monitoring of Key Performance Indicators such as:

-- Schemes where on average there are less than 10 applications per property - Schemes where vacant properties are refused on more than 3 occasions - A significant increase in turnover
+- Schemes where vacant properties are refused on more than 3 occasions - A significant increase in turnover